 Here’s where to buy packaging, plastic and waste-free products in Hong Kong.

 So, what can we do about it?
 Don’t worry about things that are out of your control.
-Just start small and start now, focussing on the things that you are able to change, such as refusing plastic bags, carrying a refillable bottle with you, and taking the time to shop at places which limit the amount of plastic packaging you take home.
+Just start where you are, focussing on the things that you are able to change.
+It can be as simple as refusing plastic bags, carrying a refillable bottle with you, and taking the time to shop at places which limit the amount of plastic packaging you take home.

-There’s change happening in Hong Kong, with businesses banning plastic straws and a new wave of zero-waste shops opening across the city, and we’re all for it!
+There’s change happening in Hong Kong, with a new wave of zero-waste shops opening across the city, and we’re all for it!
 Not sure where to start?
 We’ve put together a list of where you can buy your day-to-day essentials – plastic and waste-free!
 From pantry staples to washing up liquid, hand soap and more, here’s to reducing, reusing and recycling…

 Zero-waste and Bulk Food Stores